scriptoLLC/lazy-router/README.md

 instance of this router (so long as the code is all running in the same window)

 ## TODO
-* User definable resolution for missing bundle
-* More tests
 * Figure out coverage for the iframe

 ## License